wasimusu/opengl_glut_setup/readme.md

 ##### Note: Take your time to go through the CMake.
 It will save you lot of time.

+Building libraries using MinGW-W64 is not easy. it requires MySys to configure CMake to generate with MinGW-W64.

 #### References
 - https://stackoverflow.com/questions/9460242/how-to-compile-glut-opengl-project-with-cmake-and-kdevelop-in-linux
 - https://docs.opencv.org/master/d3/d52/tutorial_windows_install.html
 - https://medium.com/@bhargav.chippada/how-to-setup-opengl-on-mingw-w64-in-windows-10-64-bits-b77f350cea7e
+- Install Clion and setup it up to use MSVC https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-windows.html#clang-cl